simphotonics/merging_builder/README.md

 ## Introduction

-Source code generation has become an integral software development tool when building and maintaining a large number of data models, data access object, widgets, etc.
+Source code generation has become an important software development tool when building and maintaining a large number of data models, data access object, widgets, etc.

+The premise of *source code generation* is that we can specify (hopefully few) details and flesh out the rest of the classes, and methods during the build process.

+The build process consists of scannig the appropriate files, extracting the required information, generating the source code, and writing the source code to certain files.
+The build process also entails keeping track of files changes, delete conflicting files, reporting issues and progress, etc.

+Source code generation using Dart relies heavily on *constants* known at compile time.
+Dart's static [`analyzer`][analyzer] provides access to libraries, classes, class fields, class methods, functions, variables, etc in the form of [`Elements`][Elements].
+Compile-time constant expressions are represented by a [`DartObject`][DartObject] and can be accessed by using [`computeConstantValue()`][computeConstantValue()] a method available for elements representing a variable.

+In practice, we mark constant constant classes with annotations and instruct the builder to processes only the annotated objects.

 The library [`merging_builder`][merging_builder] includes the following (synthetic input) builder classes:

 * [`MergingBuilder`][class-merging-builder] reads **several input files** and writes merged output to **one output file**.
-The builder provides the option to sort the input files in reverse topological order.
+The builder provides the option to sort the processing order of the input files in reverse topological order.

 * [`StandaloneBuilder`][StandaloneBuilder] reads one or several input files and writes standalone files to a custom location.
-In this context, **standalone** means the output files may be written to a **custom folder** and not only the **extension** but the
-**name** of the output file can be configured.
+In this context, **standalone** means the output files may be written to a **custom folder** and not only the **extension** but the **name** of the output file can be configured (as opposed to using part files).

 ## Usage